 Zhang Tongjie, 52, is a Chinese researcher who could play a crucial role in a field that was previously unthinkable in the celestial empire: the search for extraterrestrial life.

-For the past six years, the academic has worked tirelessly to make China a leading player in the pursuit of extraterrestrial intelligence, or SETI.
-And he now believes he is on the eve of a triumph.
+Over the past six years, the academic has worked tirelessly to make China a major player in the search for extraterrestrial intelligence, or SETI.
+And now he believes he is on the eve of a triumph.

 Scientists have been looking for evidence of extraterrestrial life for decades.
 While these efforts have so far proved unsuccessful, they have not deterred researchers.
 Because?
 Simple.